-Thomas Anderson, D.O., is a family physician with Columbine Family Practice in Loveland, Colorado.
+Thomas Anderson, DO, is a family physician with Banner Health Clinic in Loveland, Colorado.

 Question: I found out that for my daughter to start volleyball practice, she has to have a form signed and get a “pre-participation physical.”
 What happens at this physical and can we go to one of those clinics where they have stations and you cycle through to get your physical and your form signed?